Description

 method, call it on an instance of BBox

-value representing the grid distance to which you want to snap the bounding box.
+parameter, which represents the grid size to which the bounding box should be snapped.
 The method returns a new BBox

-instance that is aligned to the specified grid distance.
+instance that is aligned to the specified grid.

 Example